Creating a New Project

 To create a new project, copy an existing sample act folder with a different name and edit the file names.

-directory.
-However, the folder name must not contain spaces or Japanese characters.The project file structure is as follows (using PingPong
+MWSDK directory.
+However, the folder name must not contain spaces or Japanese characters.The project file structure is as follows (using PingPong as an example):

 Act_samples